Cnasboll/HLF25-2/v04/README.md

 `name ~ 'x' AND biography.alignment >= bad AND powerstats.intelligence <= 50`, assuming these adhere to well-defined standard criteria.

-A late on addition is support for Swedish operators `OCh`, `ELLER`, `ANTINGEN_ELLER`, `INTE` and `FINNS_I` so for the equivalent result for users experienced with Excel localisation conventions, it also works to type (s� fungerar det ocks� att skriva):
+A late on addition is support for Swedish operators `OCh`, `ELLER`, `ANTINGEN_ELLER`, `INTE` and `FINNS_I` so for the equivalent result for users experienced with Excel localisation conventions, it also works to type (så fungerar det också att skriva):
 `name ~ 'x' OCH biography.alignment >= bad OCH powerstats.intelligence <= 50`

 ### Gender (*Appearance.Gender*) search